ketut-garjita/dezoomcamp2024-project1/README.md

 ## Problem statement

+This project is part of the requirements for the Data Engineering Zoomcamp 2024 course.
+The chosen topic focuses on Retailrocket E-commerce.

-Retailrocket has collected a large e-commerce dataset consisting of three files: a behavior data file (events.csv), an item properties file (item_properties.csv), and a category tree file (category_tree.csv).
-The data was collected from a real-world e-commerce website.
-It is raw data, meaning it has not undergone any content transformations.
+Retailrocket has collected a large dataset of e-commerce data, which includes:

+A file with behavioral data (events.csv),
+A file with item properties (item_properties.csv), and A file describing the category tree (category_tree.csv).
+The dataset was gathered from a real-world e-commerce website and remains in its raw form, meaning no content transformations have been applied.
 However, all values have been hashed to address confidentiality concerns.

-The purpose of publishing this dataset is to encourage research in the field of recommender systems with implicit feedback.
+The purpose of publishing this dataset is to motivate research in the field of recommender systems with implicit feedback.

-The objective of this project is to create a streamlined and efficient process for ingesting and analyzing e-commerce data on the Cloud by implementing Data Engineering concepts.
+The goal of this project is to create a streamlined and efficient process for ingesting and analyzing e-commerce data in the Cloud by applying Data Engineering concepts.

 ## About the Dataset
 [Retailrocket recommender system](https://www.kaggle.com/datasets/retailrocket/ecommerce-dataset)